 Sottera Inc. v.
 U.S. Food and Drug Administration (2011)

 The FDA may regulate e-cigarettes as drug-delivery devices only when a therapeutic claim is made.
 In the absence of such a claim, they may only be regulated as tobacco products.

-Preemption Challenges to Local Laws and Regulations
+Lawsuits Related to State and Local Laws and Regulations

 Independents Gas & Service Stations Associations, Inc. v.
 City of Chicago/5827, Inc. v.
 City of Chicago (2015)

 Chicago is not preempted from prohibiting the sale of flavored tobacco products, including menthol cigarettes, within 500 feet of a school.

 National Association of Tobacco Outlets, Inc. v.
 City of New York (2014)